stonith404/pocket-id/docs/docs/setup/ldap.md

 Pocket ID can sync Users and Group from a LDAP Source (lldap, OpenLDAP, Active Directory, etc.)

+### LDAP Sync

+- The LDAP Service Will sync on Pocket ID Startup and Every Hour once Enabled from the Web UI
+- Users or Groups Synced from LDAP can **NOT** be Edited from the Pocket ID Web UI.

 ### Generic LDAP Setup

 1. Follow the Installation guide [Here](/pocket-id/setup/installation)